jheare/OluridaSurvey2014/README.md

 ---
 **Files Contained in _script_ directory**

+Figure002-003-temperature-plots.R  -  R script tp create minimum and maximum temperature graphs for all 4 sites combined

-Kaplan-meier-stats-plot-all.R  -  R script to produce Kaplan meier figures.
+Figure004ABCD-Kaplan-meier-stats-plot-all.R  -  R script to produce Kaplan meier figures.(Makes 4 individual figures that were combined to make Figure 4)

+Figure005-006-007-sizedist-stats-plot.R  -   R script to create boxplots for size at all sites.

-percbrood-temp-plot-Fidalgo.R  - R script to generate percent brooding with temperature overlay for Fidalgo Bay (Does not produce second Y axis label.
+Figure008-percbrood-temp-plot-OysterBay.R  -- R script to generate percent brooding with temperature overlay for Oyster Bay (Does not produce second Y axis label.
 Must be manually added)

-percbrood-temp-plot-Manchester.R  -- R script to generate percent brooding with temperature overlay for Manchester (Does not produce second Y axis label.
+Figure009-percbrood-temp-plot-Fidalgo.R  - R script to generate percent brooding with temperature overlay for Fidalgo Bay (Does not produce second Y axis label.
 Must be manually added)

-percbrood-temp-plot-OysterBay.R  -- R script to generate percent brooding with temperature overlay for Oyster Bay (Does not produce second Y axis label.
+Figure010-percbrood-temp-plot-ClamBay.R  -- R script to generate percent brooding with temperature overlay for Manchester (Does not produce second Y axis label.
 Must be manually added)

-sizedist-stats-plot.R  -   R script to create boxplots for size at all sites.

-temperature-plots.R  -  R script tp create minimum and maximum temperature graphs for all 4 sites combined